 In most cases, traders who resort to revenge trading tend to double or triple their trading position thinking the next trade will be a winner.

 Anger and greed

-With anger (at the markets) and greed as the dominant emotion and decision after a big loss, a trader may automatically enter a trade without hesitation.
+With anger (at the markets) and greed as the dominant emotion driving your decision after a big loss, a trader may automatically enter a trade without hesitation.

 But most of the time the trade will go against them and the trader will realise a bigger loss.